Updated 17 March 2022

 - for non-teaching purposes in the school (eg, showing a film at lunch on a rainy day with no teaching involved, playing music at school concerts, dances or formals, sports days, fairs, etc).

-Note: While section 28 will not apply to teachers and students performing and communicating music for non-teaching activities, schools may be able to do these activities under the APRA Licence, see Schools APRA Licence and Performing and Communicating Music in Schools.
+Note: While section 28 will not apply to teachers and students performing and communicating music for non-teaching activities, schools may be able to do these activities under the Schools Music Licence.